Ars-Digitale/java-21-study-guide/docs/module-01/lesson.md

 A single file, however, may contain more than one class definition.
 In this case, only one class can be declared public, and the file name must match that class.

-Nested class, which are classes declared inside another class, can declare any access modifier: public, protected, private, default (package-private).
+**Nested class**, which are classes declared inside another class, can declare any access modifier: public, protected, private, default (package-private).